!Header Buttons Right Side

 Reptiles are very sensitive to temperature changes.
 In winter, make sure that the car is warmed up before bringing your pet out.
 You can fill some plastic water bottles with warm water, or put rice in a sock and microwave it for a minute.
 Put these against the sides of the tank during transport.
 Wrapping the tank in blankets may also help.

-Taking Your Reptile to the Vet in 2024: Signs of Illness, Safe Transport, and Specialized Care
+Taking Your Reptile to the Vet in 2025: Signs of Illness and Specialized Care

 What are the signs of illness in reptiles that owners should watch for?